FLamparski/seeraccept/README.md

 It will also tell you the minimum, average, and maximum time Niantic has taken to review a submission.

+### Detailed description ###

+SeerAccept will use your G+ profile to automatically determine your account email, and then use that information, along with your Google OAuth login to initiate an IMAP connection when you click *Refresh Mail*.
+In this sense, SeerAccept is like a mail client.
+The difference is that it will only pull certain types of messages.

+It will search for submissions first, then look for go-live notifications or rejections.
+Most portal info is scraped from the submission email.
+Additionally, SeerAccept will try to scrape intel map links if found within the email.
+The messages are all treated as 'events' in the portal's history, and statistics are calculated based on that.

+Internally, SeerAccept will log into GMail using XOauth2 over IMAP, and execute raw gmail searches for the submission-related terms.
+Then, Mail-Parser is used to generate JS objects for the mail, and all that is divided into categories and passed to the mail processor.

 Roadmap
 -------